 Reducing the risk of patient contact

-- To reduce patient numbers attending at any one time, we are reducing our days so that only one Osteopath is working per day.
+- To reduce patient numbers attending at any one time, we are staggering appointments.

-- Patient appointments will be on the hour with consultation times of up to 30 minutes.
-This is to: reduce the chance of patients meeting in the waiting room; give us time to fully clean the treatment couch, desk, chairs, surfaces, handles, etc; allow us to fully air the treatment room for the required 15-20 minutes between patients.
+- This is to: reduce the chance of patients meeting in the waiting room; give us time to fully clean the treatment couch, desk, chairs, surfaces, handles, etc.

-- Every patient and their chaperone (see below) will be telephoned and asked COVID-19 screening questions 24-hours before every treatment.
-If you, any member of your household, or anyone that you have been in contact with develops symptoms of COVID-19, your appointment will be cancelled and you should self-isolate for 14 days.
+- Every patient and their chaperone (see below) will be sent a COVID-19 screening form 48-hours before every treatment.
+If you, any member of your household, or anyone that you have been in contact with develops symptoms of COVID-19, your appointment will be cancelled and you should self-isolate for 10 days.

 - If you have an appointment and subsequently you, or a household member, develop any COVID-19 symptoms, please telephone the practice to cancel – there will be no cancellation charge.